Does 'education' include school or university fees?

 The simple answer is "no".
 However equipment for sport and in some circumstances, the purchase of books and uniforms etc. may be considered a legitimate request.
 Music lessons would certainly be considered a legitimate extra curricular activity for children of school age.

 Note: All individuals applying for a grant for educational purposes must include the name of the educational establishment in the text area "Further Information" on the application form.

 What about a gap year experience?

-Charitable work abroad is a legitimate activity.
+Charitable work in the UK or abroad is a legitimate activity.
 However, the Trustees will require to see proof that such work is actually being undertaken, and that any grant money will be applied to a serious and not a frivolous purpose.